terraform-google-modules/terraform-google-project-factory/README.md

    (`target_usage_bucket`), if provided.
 1. If specified, create the GCS bucket `bucket_name` and give the following accounts Storage Admin on it:
-    1. The controlling group (`group_name`)
+   1. The controlling group (`group_name`).
    1. The new default compute service account created for the project.
    1. The Google APIs service account for the project.

 The roles granted are specifically:

 - New Default Service Account
   - `compute.networkUser` on host project or specified subnets
+  - `storage.admin` on `bucket_name` GCS bucket
+- `group_name` is the controlling group
+  - `compute.networkUser` on host project or specific subnets
+  - Specified `group_role` on project
+  - `iam.serviceAccountUser` on the default Service Account
   - `storage.admin` on `bucket_name` GCS bucket
 - Google APIs Service Account
   - `compute.networkUser` on host project or specified subnets